coderpros/CoderPro.Apps.SecureRecycle.Console/README.md

 This is a simple .Net 8 (C#) console application that securely deletes files and folders from your computer.
 This application uses the SecureDelete library to overwrite the files and folders multiple times before deleting them.

+The application will randomly encrypt the files with AES 256 before finally deleting them completely with one of the following protocols.
+(Optional)

 The following protocols are available for deleting files:
 - Gutmann
 - DoD 7-pass